-Almonty has a restoration provision of \$471 (September 30, 2014 - \$468) with respect to Daytal's future obligation to restore and reclaim the mine once it has ceased to mine tungsten ore from the Los Santos Project.
+Almonty has a restoration provision of \$465 (September 30, 2014 - \$468) with respect to Daytal's future obligation to restore and reclaim the mine once it has ceased to mine tungsten ore from the Los Santos Project.
 The restoration provision represents management's estimate of the present value of the rehabilitation costs relating to the mine site which are expected to be incurred in 2019 after the mine ceases production.
 The Company is in the process of having its mine plan and restoration provision reviewed by the relevant authorities in Spain.
-The Company posted an insurance policy until in June 2015, during the period of time that the mine plan is being reviewed.
+The Company posted an insurance policy that is valid until in June 2015, during the period of time that the mine plan is being reviewed.
+The amount of the insurance policy was \$3,406 (€2,500) as at March 31, 2015.
+The insurance policy is designed to cover the reclamation costs should Daytal cease operations and be unable to fulfill its reclamation obligations.